Abdulrahman-Kazamel/appdynamics/Enterprise Console Platform/Prerequisites.md

-## Validation and Configuration of Prerequisites for AppDynamics
 Before setting up AppDynamics, it is important to validate and configure the following prerequisites on each host in the environment.

 1- Enable Reverse Host Lookups: